 The workers’ compensation process is often a new and unfamiliar experience for most injured workers.
 Most people hope that they don’t need to obtain benefits and that they will spend the majority of their careers injury-free.
 When you do suffer injuries on the job, however, it is critical to understand how the process works so that you can maximize the amount of benefits and compensation that you receive.
-At the Law Offices of Michael O. Smith, our dedicated team of Boston workers’ compensation lawyers is ready to assist you.
+At the Mass Injury Group, our dedicated team of Boston workers’ compensation lawyers is ready to assist you.

 Recently, a Massachusetts appellate court considered whether a judge properly relied on an independent medical examiner’s report in reaching a conclusion about an injured workers’ claim for benefits.
 The injured employee had been working for five years when he experienced an injury that impacted his right shoulder and thumb.
 He eventually returned to light duty work but eventually reported sharp pain in his shoulder that required medical treatment.
 He was unable to return to work and physical therapy did not provide any relief for his symptoms.
 He underwent a fusion surgery but continued to report lack of motion in his arm and hand, the inability to pick things up, and ongoing pain.
 The man indicated that he was unable to care for his minor children as a result of his injuries and that household chores were difficult.
 He did state, however, that he could likely perform light duty work on a full-time basis.